 V94CSP Cultural Studies and Entrepreneurship Research Project

-Co-editor with Dr Emily Carman (Chapman University), Dr Philip Drake (University of Stirling) and Dr Eric Hoyt (University of Wisconsin-Madison) for Hollywood and the Law, forthcoming 2014.
+Currently writing a chapter surveying the history of Hollywood's struggles to combat film, video and online piracy for the collection Hollywood and the Law, forthcoming 2014, which I'm co-editing with and Dr Eric Hoyt (University of Wisconsin-Madison), Dr Emily Carman (Chapman University) and Prof. Philip Drake (Edge Hill University).
 Contributors are exploring the business of film and television in Hollywood from a range of legal perspectives - copyright, trademark, image rights, piracy, antitrust regulation, international trade, censorship, talent contracts, labour and tax.

 Co-editor with Professor Michael Curtin (University of California, Santa Barbara), of the International Screen Industries series from BFI Publishing.

-In conjunction with Dr Liz Evans of the Department of Culture, Film and Media at Nottingham, we conducted the project Connected Entertainment UK: Behaviour, Taste, Experience, and Value, part of the Connected Viewing Initiative hosted by the Media Industries Project at the Carsey-Wolf Center, University of California, Santa Barbara.
-This work mapped the current market in the UK for online platforms delivering catch-up TV, subscription-TV, pay-per-view rentals, electronic sell-through and video file sharing services, and examined patterns of user interaction with those services through four themes - behaviour, taste, experience and value.
+In 2011-12, Dr Liz Evans (University of Nottingham) and I ran the project Connected Entertainment UK: Behaviour, Taste, Experience, and Value, part of the Connected Viewing Initiative hosted by the Media Industries Project at the Carsey-Wolf Center, University of California, Santa Barbara, funded by Warner Bros.
+Digital Distribution.
+The research mapped the current market in the UK for online platforms delivering catch-up TV, subscription-TV, pay-per-view rentals, electronic sell-through and video file sharing services, and examined patterns of user interaction with those services through four themes - behaviour, taste, experience and value.

-With Professor Janet Wasko (University of Oregon), I co-edited The Contemporary Hollywood Film Industry, which brought together contributions from authors exploring the changing contours of the Hollywood film business.
+With Professor Janet Wasko (University of Oregon), I co-edited The Contemporary Hollywood Film Industry (2008) which brought together contributions from authors exploring the changing contours of the Hollywood film business.